 The reading lamp unfortunately didn’t work, but there was plenty of light from the room’s main light.

 The bathroom and the toilet are in two separate rooms, and have to be accessed separately.
 The kitchen was pretty standard – a sink, refrigerator, and plenty of counter space to work on.

 As in many hostels, you are expected to clean up after yourself, including washing your dishes and putting them away.

 Amenities at the Baroque Hostel Budapest

-- Computer Station: There is a single computer station that is free to use.
-It is located at the secondary living quarters.
+There is a single computer station that is free to use.
+It is located in the secondary living quarters.
 Connecting to the Wi-Fi network is easy to figure out, so you can hook up your computers and phones to the Wi-Fi.

 Give this place a try

 Baroque Hostel is a great place to stay if you are into budget traveling in Budapest.
 The city itself is not expensive, neither is the Baroque Hostel Budapest.